 .

-Play "kuhn_poker" in OpenSpiel with NFSP.
 The Multi-agent Deep Deterministic Policy Gradient(MADDPG) algorithm improves the Deep Deterministic Policy Gradient(DDPG), which also works well on multi-agent games.
 Based on the DDPG, the critic of each agent in MADDPG can get all agents' policies according to the paper's hypothesis, including their personal states and actions, which can help to get a more reasonable score of the actor's policy.
 The following figure(from the paper) illustrates the framework of MADDPG.

-The framework of MADDPG.
 Given that the DDPGPolicy

 is already implemented in the ReinforcementLearningZoo.jl, I implement the MADDPGManager